|Name||Seven Devils WMA|

 Deer Modern Gun: Nov.
 9-Dec.
 15 and Dec.
 26-28, 2013.

 Deer Modern Gun Special Youth Hunt: Nov.
 2-3, 2013 and Jan.
 4-5, 2014.

 Six deer, no more than two bucks, which may include:

 • Two bucks with archery, muzzleloader or modern gun,

-• Four does with muzzleloader and modern gun combined.
+• Six does with archery, muzzleloader and modern gun combined.

 Nov.
 1, 2013-Feb.
 2, 2014.
 Daily limit - 6, possession limit -12.
 Bird dogs allowed.